Micky Allen

 Allen M, Story J.

-The use of GIS in the environmental assessment of the WW2 mustard gas factory at
+The use of GIS in the environmental assessment of the WW2 mustard gas factory at Ergethan in the former East Germany.

 Allen M, Schumacher C, Kutz A.